Tarun-Elango/Autograd/README.md

-# Good old fashioned Neural Networks
+# Good old-fashioned Neural Networks

-Nothing to see here, just buidling myself a Neural network library from scratch.
+Nothing to see here, just building myself a Neural network library from scratch.

 Don't you dare use this.